jet/equinox/README.md

 - You need to do etag-checked reads and writes or go home
 - Each Item/Document costs you about 500 bytes in headers and space in all the indexes so you need to strongly consider >1 event/document
 - Queries are way more costly than point reads.
 It's called a Document database because the single thing it does best on this planet is read or update ONE document.
 Read/write cost rule of thumb is per KB, but has logarithmic properties too, i.e. 50K is not always 50x the cost of 1K
-- Keep streams as small as possible but no smaller.
-20GB max in Cosmos, but in practice, the latency to read that much stuff is preposterous
 - Keep documents on the small side.
-(Max doc size is 2MB, max stored proc arg size is 1MB, 1MB induces roundtrip latency and write contention etc).
+(Max doc/item size for CosmosDB is 2MB, max stored proc arg size is 1MB, 1MB induces roundtrip latency and write contention etc).
 DynamoDB sets max doc size at 400KB for similar reasons.
 ESDB allows 4MB but that's less of a problem for it.
+- Keep the combined sizes of items/documents in a logical partition as small as possible but no smaller.
+Cosmos DB has a hard limit of 20GB per logical partition, but in practice, the latency to read or walk that amount of content and/or documents will hit you long before that.
 - Keep documents uniform in size where possible.
 Consider taking a write overhead hit to preserve read efficiency or scalability. (inc considering compression) wrt 3+4+5, Equinox.Cosmos default max doc size is 30KB.
 On occasion where paying a write overhead is merited, I've used/recommended 500K and 1 MB for various reasons.
 That's the exception more than the rule.